Saw II: Soundtrack

 The Saw II soundtrack was released by Treadstone Records on October 25, 2005.
 Johnny Loftus from AllMusic gave the soundtrack two and a half out of five stars, writing, "The remixer and occasional NIN member's music was overdone, mysterious, tense, and capably chilling, just like the horror-camp of the film itself."
 Mudvayne's song "Forget to Remember" was released as a single for both its original album and the soundtrack, and the video was also directed by Bousman.

 Home media

 Saw II was released on DVD, VHS, and Universal Media Disc in the United States through Lions Gate Home Entertainment on February 14, 2006.
 The DVD and VHS sold 3 million units its first week, becoming the fastest selling theatrical DVD in Lions Gate's history.
 In rentals, Saw II topped the charts its first week bringing in $9.96 million in combined rentals, pushing Just Like Heaven ($5.96 million) to number two.
 Its second week, it placed first on rental charts with $5.29 million despite a 47% drop from its first week.
 The film grossed $45 million in home sales.
 On October 24, 2006, a DVD "Unrated Special Edition" was released, while an Unrated Blu-ray edition was also released with various special features on January 23, 2007.
-The film is set to be released on 4K UHD in an Amazon-exclusive steelbook on October 21, 2025.
+The film was released on 4K UHD in an Amazon-exclusive steelbook on October 21, 2025.